 Gail brings over 25 years of experience providing national and statewide technical assistance and expertise working with families, youth and young adults.
 She is a proven national family leader with both professional and family-lived experience.

 Cormier’s knowledge is demonstrated by her work at several levels.
 At the national level, she partners in the development of federal programs that serve at-risk and vulnerable consumers, families and their children and youth.
-For the last 14 years, Gail has served as Executive Director for North Carolina Families United, Inc., the North Carolina state chapter of the National Federation of Families.
+For the last 14 years, Gail has served as Executive Director for North Carolina Families United, Inc., the North Carolina state affiliate of the National Federation of Families.